gbtami/fairyfishnet/README.rst

 Installing
 ----------

+To install or upgrade to the latest version do:

 ::

-    # Install or upgrade to the latest version
     pip install --upgrade fishnet

 Running fishnet